-This is an incredible experience and something which I feel every time I climb Knocknarea Mountain, the feeling of being absolutely exhausted by the severity of the middle part of the climb to the summit, quickly followed by the sight of the cairn ahead of you, gives the feeling that its all been very worthwhile.
+This is an incredible experience and something which I feel every time I climb Knocknarea Mountain, the feeling of being absolutely exhausted by the severity of the middle part of the journey to the summit, quickly followed by the sight of the cairn ahead of you, gives the feeling that its all been very worthwhile.

-Whilst at the summit take a long walk around, most people go as far as the cairn and thats it, I've brought other walkers for a good long walk right across the top of the mountain, where we've looked down onto Strandhill village and onto Culleenamore, we've even experienced the unusual sight of looking DOWN on an aircraft, on its final approach and landing at Strandhill Airport, an unusual sight indeed.
+Whilst at the summit take a walk around, most people go as far as the cairn and thats it, I’ve brought other walkers for a good long walk right across the top of the mountain, where we’ve looked down onto Strandhill village and onto Culleenamore Bay, we’ve even experienced the unusual sight of looking DOWN on an aircraft, on its final approach and landing at Strandhill Airport, an unusual sight indeed.

 Some 150 metres to the North-East lie the foundations of 5 circular and oval hut sites, from which excavations have uncovered hundreds of flint and chert scrapers, arrowheads, a polished stone axe and some pottery which have been dated to about 3300 – 2700 BC.